 We may request evidence that your business meets the requirements of a small or micro business before we can process your claim.

 To claim ARG as a small or micro business your business must meet the criteria above, must have less than 50 employees and must not be registered for Business Rates.

 Supply chain businesses

-Supply chain businesses don't need to comply with the small and micro business limits shown above, but must provide goods or services to one of the business sectors that have been forced to close through government restrictions.
+Supply chain businesses don't need to comply with the small and micro business limits shown above.
 This is a new scheme from 5 January 2021.

 Business sectors for this scheme

 You may qualify if your business is in, or supplies goods and services to, one of these sectors.